Kevin McCarthy Blasts Jerry Nadler, Defends William Barr

 — POLITICO (@politico) May 4, 2019

-According to Mueller, Trump attempted to obstruct justice but failed because his aides refused to carry out orders.
+According to Mueller, Trump attempted to obstruct justice, but failed because his aides refused to carry out orders.
 In his report, the special counsel’s office alleged that Trump asked then-White House Counsel Don McGahn to fire Robert Mueller.
 McGahn denied the request, possibly saving President Trump from committing an impeachable crime.

-The Democratic Party has now shifted its attention to Robert Mueller, and remains focused on making him testify before the United States Congress.
+The Democratic Party has now shifted its attention to Robert Mueller, and remains focused on making him testify before Congress.
 A former colleague of Robert Mueller’s, prosecutor Glenn Kirschner, predicted in a recent interview that the special counsel will be “forthcoming” in his testimony, and possibly reveal that Donald Trump obstructed justice.